YetAnotherMechanicusEnjoyer/vimcord/README.md

 ### Compilation from source

 > [!NOTE]
-> Clone the repo somewhere and compile the program with [Cargo](https://doc.rust-lang.org/cargo/).
+> Clone the repo somewhere and compile the program.

 ```bash
 git clone https://github.com/YetAnotherMechanicusEnjoyer/Rivet